-Landmark is a coeducational day and residential school for students in grades 2–12 diagnosed with a language-based learning disability (LBLD).
+Landmark is a coeducational day and residential school for students in grades 2–12 diagnosed with dyslexia or another language-based learning disability (LBLD).
 These fall under the broader category of specific learning disabilities (SLD).
 We recognize that every student is different and so we individualize a program based on their specific needs throughout their time here.
 The Landmark approach empowers students to reach their academic and social potential.
 Each faculty member is highly trained and specializes in educating students with LBLD.

 - Customized program for every student